-The Panama Canal Railway opened in 1855 and was the world’s first transcontinental railroad, creating an easy way to transverse between the Atlantic and Pacific Oceans.
+The Panama Canal Railway opened in 1855 and was the world’s first transcontinental railroad, creating an easy way to traverse between the Atlantic and Pacific Oceans.
 It was also the world’s most expensive railroad per kilometer ever built, costing approximately US$8 million at the time.

 Today, the train mainly functions as a tourist attraction and for cargo transportation.
 It operates Monday through Friday, leaving Panama City at 7:15 a.m. and then returning from Colón to Panama City at 5 p.m.
 The cost of the train is US$25 each way, and the tickets are purchased at the train station before you leave.